ferdidolot/CLOUD-COMPUTING-CLASS-2018/Lab5/README.md

 AWS_S3_CUSTOM_DOMAIN = 'd3ertrvto3v3uu.cloudfront.net'
 ```

-In order to be able to upload the file to s3, we have to set the policy for s3:
+In order to be able to upload the file to s3, we have to set the policy for s3: <br/>
 ![alt text](https://github.com/ferdidolot/CLOUD-COMPUTING-CLASS-2018/blob/master/Lab5/Lab5_Task5.4_5.png)

-We managed to run collect static and get the output as follow:
+We defaulted all the policy for s3 just for simplicity of this project, however we are aware that in practice, we should only select the required policy.
+Lastly, We managed to run collect static and get the output as follow:
 ```
 (eb-virt) dolsky@ubuntu:~/PycharmProjects/eb-django-express-signup$ python manage.py collectstatic